FlippieCoetser/r.template/README.md

 This repository can be used a boilerplate when creating a new R package.
 It contains a basic package structure and a few useful files to get started.

+Unique feature included in this tempalte:

+1. A basic unit testing framework using `testthat`.
+2. A basic documentation framework using `roxygen2`.
+3. Github Actions for CI/CD.

 ## Getting Started

 ### Installation